TamiaCoin/Tamia_Play2Earn/README.md

 ![Game](https://img.shields.io/badge/Game-Flappy%20Style-yellow?logo=flutter)

-**Tamia Play2Earn** is an arcade-inspired blockchain game built on Solana, where your reflexes turn into rewards.
+**Flappy Chipmunk** is an arcade-inspired blockchain (Play-to-Earn) game built on Solana, where your reflexes turn into rewards.
 Inspired by Flappy Bird, this high-score game integrates **on-chain token incentives**, allowing players to earn **$TAMIA** tokens based on performance.
 Built with **Rust** and **Anchor**, Tamia Play2Earn combines addictive gameplay with real Web3 utility. 🚀
 <br><br>